aws-samples/amazon-codeguru-java-detectors/README.md

 1. Fork this repo
 2. In .github/workflows/analyze.yml, add your ARN, region and S3 bucket name from the prequisite step above and commit this change
 3. Click on the Actions tab (next to pull requests)
-4. Click on the Reviewer Workflow
+4. Click on the CodeGuru Reviewer Workflow
 5. Click "Run workflow"
 6. Navigate to the Security tab to see results (It should take 5-10 min).
 GitHub only enables the security tab for free on public repositories.